Louisiana's Houma Nation Was Devastated By Hurricane Ida - NewsBreak

 Louisiana's Houma Nation Was Devastated By Hurricane Ida

-NPR's Lulu Garcia-Navarro speaks to Chief August Creppel about the extensive damage caused to the Houma Nation by Hurricane Ida.
 Hurricane Ida and its aftermath left dozens of people dead and lives and properties destroyed.
 It is a wake-up call about the accelerating effects of climate change caused by the burning of fossil fuels.
 In a minute, we'll hear from the mayor of Jersey City on what happened there.
 But first, we go to the Gulf Coast of Louisiana, where 15 Native American tribes were in the direct path of Hurricane Ida last week.
 The Houma Nation is the largest with 19,000 members spread across six parishes, and it's suffered some of the worst damage.
 August Creppel is the chief of the Houma Nation, and he joins us now from Gretna, La.
-Welcome, sir, to the program.www.npr.org
+Welcome, sir, to the program.www.ctpublic.org

 Comments / 0